Student placement at Secret World Wildlife Rescue: Saving the world via hedgehogs

 Doing my part

-I carried out an unpaid placement, working 9 hour shifts, three days a week.
+I carried out an unpaid placement, working 9-hour shifts, three days a week.
 Shifts varied between daytime and evening; and working in the animal hospital and the release pens.
 My main jobs involved fully disinfecting and spot cleaning a range of different types of enclosures – from large tawny owl aviaries through to orphan hedgehog incubators and badger pens.
 During this kind of work, adhering to strict DEFRA legislation surrounding biosecurity, wearing appropriate PPE and maintaining hygiene practice is of major importance to prevent the spread of zoonotic disease.
 Notifiable diseases such as rabies, avian influenza and bovine tuberculosis are taken very seriously at Secret World.
 I had to wear full PPE, use barrier nursing methods and follow quarantine protocols whilst working.
 I learnt a lot about how to protect myself and prevent the spread of disease within a high risk environment.

 Over the summer months, orphaned chicks make up a major proportion of Secret World’s residents.
 My role involved feeding and hand-rearing the young birds and animals.
 Depending on age and species, neonatal birds can need to be fed up to every half an hour.
 Species that gape (open their mouths for the parent to feed them) were fed on baby bird mix, mealworms or wax worms.
-Pigeon chicks were the exception and were crop fed (fed via a tube directly into their crop).
+Pigeon chicks were the exception and where cropped fed (fed via a tube directly into their crop).
 Whenever wild animals are involved, there is a large health and safety concern.
 Injured, sick and frightened animals will react unpredictably.
 During my placement I was able to learn the correct handling techniques and how to react quickly to avoid injuring myself and the animal.
 I found that over the two-month placement my confidence and capability in animal handling improved massively.

 Interesting things I saw